 The Honest Answer: It Depends

-"How much does a kitchen remodel cost?" is one of the most common questions we get from St. Louis homeowners — and the honest answer is that it depends on more variables than almost any other home improvement project.
+"How much does a kitchen remodel cost?" is one of the most common questions we get from St. Louis homeowners, and the answer depends on more variables than almost any other home improvement project.
 A cosmetic refresh and a full structural gut renovation are completely different projects with completely different price tags.

-What we can do is help you understand what drives the cost, what to expect at different scope levels, and how to approach your budget so there aren't surprises.
-The best way to understand your specific project cost is a free, in-home estimate from us — but this guide will get you oriented before that conversation.
+This guide covers what drives the cost, what to expect at different scope levels, and how to build a budget without surprises.
+The most accurate number for your specific project comes from a free, in-home estimate.

 What Determines Kitchen Remodel Cost?